2023 Most Popular Geological & Earth Sciences Master's Degree Schools in Wisconsin

 The following schools top our list of the Most Popular Geological & Earth Sciences Master's Degree Colleges.

-Our 2023 rankings named University of Wisconsin - Madison the most popular school in Wisconsin for geological and earth sciences students working on their master’s degree.
-Located in the large city of Madison, UW - Madison is a public school with a fairly large student population.
+Our analysis found University of Wisconsin - Madison to be the most popular school for geological and earth sciences students who want to pursue a master’s degree in Wisconsin.
+Located in the city of Madison, UW - Madison is a public school with a fairly large student population.

 Of the 7 students majoring in geology at UW - Madison, 71% are male and 29% are female.